 Sanitiser is available for use in the following areas: The lobby, reception, the library, the drawing room, the Dower House restaurant, the kitchens, the offices, the spa, the gym, landings, employee entrances, all staff areas, meeting rooms, and all other public areas.

 B: Health and Safety Signage (front and back of house)

 We are handing out health and hygiene reminders to all resident guests on arrival.
 For non-resident guests, a sign-in policy led by our concierge team has been introduced to the entrance of hotel.
 This policy follows the government guidelines of track and trace, highlighting the precautions which we must adhere to.

 We have put up signage in our employee areas back of house, employee entrances and exit points.
-Signage reminds employees of the proper way to wear, handle and dispose of masks, use gloves, wash hands, sneeze and to avoid touching their faces.
+Signage reminds employees of the proper way to wash hands, sneeze and to avoid touching their faces.